zbalkan/zbalkan.github.io/_posts/2024-12-04-detect-ps-profile-changes.md

     <rule id="750160" level="2" frequency="1" timeframe="10">
       <if_matched_sid>61644</if_matched_sid>
       <if_sid>750159</if_sid>
-      <description>Suppress legitimate changes if there is an event log created within last 10 seconds.</description>
+      <description>Suppress legitimate changes if an event log is created within the last 10 seconds.</description>
     </rule>

 </group>